inertiacreeping/Unifi-Timelapse/README.md

 - Convert previously stored snapshots into a timelapse video.

 ## Prerequisites:

+Before using the script, ensure that you've logged into each UniFi camera and enabled the **Anonymous Snapshots** feature.
+This is crucial for the script to be able to capture snapshots.

 1. [Python 3](https://www.python.org/downloads/)
 2. [Tkinter](https://docs.python.org/3/library/tkinter.html) - For the GUI.
 3. [Requests](https://docs.python-requests.org/en/master/) - For making HTTP requests to the cameras.